GenericMappingTools/gmt/doc/rst/source/grdvector.rst

 .. _-T:

 **-T**
-    Means azimuth of Cartesian data sets should be adjusted for different scales in the x- and y-directions [Leave alone].
+    Means the azimuths of Cartesian data sets should be adjusted according to the signs of the scales in the x- and y-directions [Leave alone].
+This option can be used to convert vector azimuths in cases when a negative scale is used in one of both directions (e.g., positive down).

 .. _-U: